-- (a) The method of recording the proceedings of the Tribunal shall be at the discretion of the Tribunal chairperson. - (b) All findings of a Tribunal shall be in writing and any determinations provided to the Associations and recorded in the relevant player's personal record. - (c) All findings and determinations of a Tribunal shall be kept with the secretary of the association or their delegate.
+- (a) All Tribunal hearings shall be recorded. - (b) All findings of a Tribunal shall be in writing and any determinations provided to the Associations and recorded in the relevant player's personal record. - (c) All findings and determinations of a Tribunal shall be kept with the secretary of the association or their delegate.